-AST’s SafeLand™ Surface Management System provides aircraft operators, airports, and regulatory bodies with live information about runway conditions and available braking friction based on real-time data from previously-landed aircraft.
-Our Braking Action Reports deliver real-time insight into runway conditions based on data collected from aircraft-based sensors.
+ABARs deliver objective, real-time insight into runway conditions based on live data collected from sensors on the aircraft.
 The sensors allow measurement of the precise braking action of landing aircraft based on surface conditions and the impact of contaminants such as water, ice, or snow.
 These real-time reports can be made instantly available to incoming aircraft, ground personnel, airport operations, and authorities.
 Using this information, pilots can improve their landing decisions while airports can improve their surface management strategies.
-The bottom line is enhanced safety, more efficient operations, higher runway uptime, and more reliable flight schedules for passengers.

 “With ASTM International Standard E3266, the aviation world now has a definitive international standard that provides objective measuring and quantifying of the actual landing risk on wet or contaminated runway surfaces experienced by commercial aircraft,” said Joe Vickers, CEO of AST.
 “This important advance brings significant safety benefits, improved operational efficiency, and better runway maintenance.
 It embodies the march of progress as we evolve from subjective assessments of runway conditions to objective, science-based measurements.”